CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 The instructions from here on should be run from the `contributing` directory in repository.

-To simply run tests or execute other tasks in the BFD bring up the docker containers:
+To simply run tests or execute other tasks in the BFD bring up the docker containers.
 Note: As a prerequisite, the bfd Docker environments need a few variables to be set in a file named .env placed within the /contributing directory.

 - `BFD_DIR` specifies the directory on your host machine where you have cloned https://github.com/CMSgov/beneficiary-fhir-data